Volume Spread Analysis

 Close location Did the bar close near the high, middle, or low of its range?
 The close conflicts with the assumed pressure.

-Background Where did the bar appear in the prior sequence?
+Background Did the event appear after an advance, decline, range, breakout, or failed move?
 The same bar is interpreted without trend, range, or prior effort.

-Follow-through Do later bars accept or reject the implied pressure?
+Follow-through Do later bars confirm, weaken, or invalidate the implied pressure?
 The next sequence immediately invalidates the reading.

 This sequence keeps the analysis grounded in what can be seen first.
 Interpretation comes after the observable inputs, and the limitation remains part of the reading instead of being added only after a conclusion has already been made.